SkyForgerUK/Project_2_RPSSL/README.md

 - __Fonts__:
-    - ###Choose font - used as a base font on the whole site
+    - Silkscreen - used as a base font for the site
-    - ####choose - used for most headers and to give a bit of visual diversity
+    - Peralta - used for the pop-up rule window
   - __Color Scheme__:
     - Primary color:
     ![Primary color](https:/###add primary color snip)